Mysterious Billy Smith: Early life

 Meanwhile, back in Canada, 19-year-old William found early success in boxing.
 Amos William Smith fought Ed Harvey to a draw on December 1, 1890, in Saint John, New Brunswick, Canada.
 His manager at this time was his second eldest brother St. Claire Smith.
 William also beat Frank Tebeau by TK in 5 rounds.

-(Need another citation for date.)
+Career

 1891 San Francisco, California

 In early 1891 (age 19), William Amos Smith traveled from the East Coast (Canada/USA) to San Francisco, California, to pursue his boxing career.

 In 1891, William Amos Smith fought and beat a man named Breslin. (need citation).

 He boxed at the following venues in San Francisco from January 20, 1892, to March 21, 1892: